 Attach the score and cut lines to the Card

 Click away from the card, then click and drag your mouse around the entire white card and score lines to select them.
 Right click and select Attach.
 On the top of the Layers Panel on the right side of the screen, you should see a thumbnail of the white card.
 Above that is a circle with a red slash through it.

-Click on the scissors icon, and select the Score icon from the Layer Attributes Panel so that these lines will be scored rather than cut.
+Click on the scissors icon, and select the Score icon from the Layer Attributes Panel.
+These lines will be scored rather than cut.
 Congratulations!
-You have now attached all of the score lines to their corresponding designs, and you have changed the line attributes of the lines to be scored, so that the Explore or Maker will use the scoring tool on those lines instead of the blade tool.
+You have now attached all of the score lines to their corresponding designs, and you have changed the line attributes of the lines to be scored.
+Now the Explore or Maker will use the scoring tool on those lines instead of the blade tool.

 Hide Any Layers you do Not want to USE